-Kuchen (the german word for cake) is a treat that I enjoyed as a little girl visiting my paternal grandparents in Iowa.
+Kuchen (the German word for cake) is a treat that I enjoyed as a little girl visiting my paternal grandparents in Iowa.
 My great aunt Carrie made a wonderful German Streusel Kuchen that I still remember, nearly 30 years after she passed away.
 I would describe it as a rich sweet bread with a buttery crumb topping.
 Other Kuchen recipes have fruit on top such as plums, peaches or apples.

 I’ve tried to duplicate our family kuchen recipe many times over the years.
 Unfortunately, the hand-written recipe scrawled out many years ago had ingredients listed, but not exact measurements.
 Aunt Carrie relied on “a pinch of this” or a “little bit of that” – which works you’re an experienced baker, but it can be hard for others to duplicate.